-- Will Venmo refund you if you get scammed?
+- Will Venmo refund your money if you're scammed?

 - Can someone steal your bank info from Venmo?

-- Can someone hack my Venmo by sending me money?
+- Can someone hack my Venmo account by sending me money?

 - Yes, but again, only if you participate.
-You might receive a message informing you that you've won a drawing or sweepstakes or some other prize and to "click here" to claim the award, then provide the information being asked for.
-Don't ever share your Venmo contact information, such as login or password, with anyone.
+You might receive a message informing you that you've won a drawing or sweepstakes or some other prize and instructing you to "click here" to claim the reward, then provide the information being asked for.
+Don't ever share your Venmo account information, such as your login or password, with anyone.
 If you never entered a contest, and if you have even the smallest suspicion, contact Venmo's customer service.

 - According to Forbes Advisor, Venmo is considered a safe way to send and receive money.
 It uses encryption to protect your information and has ways to boost your security.
 As with all apps designed to move money, however, it's important to read the Venmo user agreement before signing up for the service to know exactly what to expect.